Currency board: Pros and cons

-Examples in recent history
+Examples

 More than 70 countries have had currency boards.
 Currency boards were most widespread in the early and mid 20th century.

 Hong Kong operates a currency board (Hong Kong Monetary Authority), as does Bulgaria.
 Estonia had a currency board fixed to the Deutsche Mark from 1992 to 1999, when it switched to fixing to the Euro at par.
 The peg to the Euro was upheld until January 2011 with Estonia's adoption of the Euro (see Economy of Estonia for a detailed description of the Estonian currency board).
 Argentina abandoned its currency board in January 2002 after a severe recession.
 To some, this emphasised the fact that currency boards are not irrevocable, and hence may be abandoned in the face of speculation by foreign exchange traders.
 However, Argentina's system was not an orthodox currency board, as it did not strictly follow currency board rules – a fact which many see as the true cause of its collapse.
 They argue that Argentina's monetary system was an inconsistent mixture of currency board and central banking elements.
 It is also thought that the misunderstanding of the workings of the system by economists and policymakers contributed to the Argentine government's decision to devalue the peso in January 2002.
 The economy fell deeper into depression before a recovery began later in the year.

 The British Overseas Territories of Gibraltar, the Falkland Islands and St. Helena continue to operate currency boards, backing their locally printed currency notes with sterling reserves.

 A gold standard is a special case of a currency board where the value of the national currency is linked to the value of gold instead of a foreign currency.